 All our impact

-Each year, Citizens Advice helps millions of people find a way forward.
+Each year, Citizens Advice helps give millions of people the knowledge and confidence to find a way forward.
 We do this by providing advice, education and support, and influencing policies and practices that affect our clients.

 More people than ever have accessed our services during 2018-19, and we're solving more problems than ever before.
 You can read our full 2018-19 impact report here [ 440 kb].

 In this, our 80th year, we got feedback from 80,000 people on how they found using our service - which is more than double than in 2017-18.
 We saw positive increases in responses to all 5 of the key questions we asked people.

 Our impact data helps us better understand the effect our advice has on people’s lives, and the difference we make to local communities.
 Using a Treasury-approved model, we can also put a financial estimate on this value.

 For further details on how we’ve produced our financial estimate, we’ve put together a full technical annex: Financial modelling our value to society in 2018/19 .